 This post may contain affiliate sales links.
 Please read my disclosure policy.

-These delicious Apple Oatmeal Cookies are topped with creamy brown butter frosting and a sprinkle of cinnamon.
-It’s like apple pie meets oatmeal cookie, perfect as a yummy Fall treat!
+These delicious chewy Apple Oatmeal Cookies are topped with creamy brown butter frosting and a sprinkle of cinnamon.
+It’s like apple pie meets chewy oatmeal cookies, perfect as a yummy fall season treat!
+It’s that time of year!

-I made Apple Oatmeal Cookies for you today.
-Because I love your faces, I thought it was about time I made cookies for you.
-Totally old-school cookies.
-Like the kind, your Grandma’s would make.
-Except I frosted them with a life-changing substance I like to call heaven.
-Or for you normal folk Brown Butter Frosting.
+These healthy Apple Oatmeal Cookies are totally old-school cookies.
+Like the kind your Grandma would make.
+Except I frosted them with Brown Butter Frosting.
 When making these cookies, I ate more frosting than cookie dough.
 That’s saying a LOT.
 And just like any other cookie, these are pretty simple to make.
 And even if you screw them up, the frosting will fix everything.
 Also, I now believe that Brown Butter Frosting is the key to world peace.

 One thing that I love about my readers is that they take my recipes and customize them to suit their wants!
 Here are a couple of common variations for these apple oatmeal cookies:

-- Plain: Skip the frosting and enjoy these cookies plain.
+• Plain: If you don’t have a huge sweet tooth, skip the frosting and enjoy these cookies plain.

 How to Make Apple Oatmeal Cookies